-Coming up with a great domain name can be a daunting task when you’re starting a new online business.
+Coming up with a great domain name can be a daunting task for a small business.

 But it’s incredibly important to your success.
 Your URL (web address) is what your visitors see first when they’re searching for a company like yours online.
 It’s your first chance to make a good impression.
 A great domain name will stick in your customers’ minds, and, if it is well-thought-out, won’t hamper your company’s future growth.

 First, let’s clarify 3 web terms to get you started on the right track.

 What’s the difference between a domain name, a URL and a website?

 - DOMAIN NAME: A domain name is the name of a website.
 It’s part of a URL that comes after “http://www.”
 If someone wants to find you online, you will tell them your domain name.

 - URL: A URL is the complete web address used to find a particular web page.
 Every URL contains a domain name.
 A URL will lead to any web page in a website.

 - WEBSITE: A website is a collection of web pages and other content grouped together under the same domain.

 - URL Example: https://www.mountwashington.org/